mojolicious/mojo.js/docs/User-Agent.md

   // Maximum number of redirects to follow, default to none
   maxRedirects: 5,

-  // Name of user agent to send with `User-Agent` header
+  // Name of user-agent to send with `User-Agent` header
   name: 'mojoUA/1.0'
 });
 ```